InfinitumForm/serbian-transliteration/readme.txt

 = FEATURES =

-* WordPress Cyrillic to Latin
+* WordPress Cyrillic to Latin and Latin to Cyrillic
 * Converts Cyrillic, European and Georgian characters in post, page and term slugs to Latin characters.
 * Transliterate Cyrillic filenames to Latin
 * Transliterate Cyrillic permalinks to Latin
 * Allow Cyrillic Usernames
 * Search posts, pages, custom post types written in cyrillic using both latin and cyrillic script
+* WP-CLI Support

 = BENEFITS =